💻Baremetal

 Replace

-specifies the memory the database cache is limited to use.
+INSERT_YOUR_NODE_NAMEin two different places with the preffered name (it specifies a human-readable name for the node, which can be seen on telemetry, if enabled)--db-cachespecifies the memory the database cache is limited to use.
 It is recommended to set it to 50% of the actual RAM your server has.
-For example, for 128 GB RAM, the value must be set to64000
+For example, for 128 GB RAM, the value must be set to64000.
+The minimum value is2000, but it is below the recommended specsDouble-check that the binary is in the proper path as described below (ExecStart)

 Double-check the base path if you've used a different directory